Icelk/kvarn.org/public/features/index.md

 Documentation and examples are key to a good library.

-You can always find Kvarn's documentation online [here](https://doc.kvarn.org).
+You can always read [Kvarn's documentation online](https://doc.kvarn.org).
 Under `Crates` to the left, you can explore all other crates part of [the ecosystem](/ecosystem/).

 The full coverage is enforced by the compiler.
 All examples are enforced to run correctly by Rust's builtin testing.